Office: 414 Kent Hall

 Hughes, Theodore Korea Foundation Associate Professor of Korean Studies in the Humanities

-Theodore Hughes received his Ph.D. in modern Korean literature from the University of California, Los Angeles (2002).
+Theodore Hughes received his Ph.D. in modern Korean literature from the University of California, Los Angeles in 2002.
 His research interests include coloniality; proletarian literature and art; cultures of national division; visuality and the global Cold War.
-He is the author of Literature and Film in Cold War South Korea: Freedom’s Frontier (Columbia University Press, 2012) and the co-editor of Rat Fire: Korean Stories from the Japanese Empire (forthcoming from Cornell East Asia Series, 2013).
-Other publications include “Korean Literature Across Colonial Modernity and Cold War” (PMLA, 2011); “Planet Hallyuwood: Imaging the Korean War” (Acta Koreana, 2011); "Return to the Colonial Present: Ch'oe In-hun's Cold War Pan-Asianism" (positions: east asia cultures critique, 2011); "'North Koreans' and other Virtual Subjects: Kim Yong-ha, Hwang Suk-young, and National Division in the Age of Posthumanism" (The Review of Korean Studies, 2008); "Korean Memories of the Vietnam and Korean Wars: A Counter-History" (Japan Focus, 2007); "Korean Visual Modernity and the Developmental Imagination" (SAI, 2006); "Development as Devolution: Nam Chong-hyon and the 'Land of Excrement' Incident" (Journal of Korean Studies, 2005); "Producing Sovereign Spaces in the Emerging Cold War World Order: Immediate Postliberation 'North' and 'South' Korean Literature" (Han'guk Munhak Yon'gu, 2005); Panmunjom and Other Stories by Lee Ho-Chul (Norwalk: EastBridge, 2005).
+He is the author of Literature and Film in Cold War South Korea: Freedom’s Frontier (Columbia University Press, 2012), which won the James B. Palais Book Prize of the Association for Asian Studies for the best book in Korean studies in the year of its publication.
+He is the co-editor of Rat Fire: Korean Stories from the Japanese Empire (Cornell East Asia Series, 2013).
+Other publications include "Korean Literature Across Colonial Modernity and Cold War" (PMLA, 2011); “Planet Hallyuwood: Imaging the Korean War” (Acta Koreana, 2011); "Return to the Colonial Present: Ch'oe In-hun's Cold War Pan-Asianism" (positions: east asia cultures critique, 2011); "'North Koreans' and other Virtual Subjects: Kim Yong-ha, Hwang Suk-young, and National Division in the Age of Posthumanism" (The Review of Korean Studies, 2008); "Korean Memories of the Vietnam and Korean Wars: A Counter-History" (Japan Focus, 2007); "Korean Visual Modernity and the Developmental Imagination" (SAI, 2006); "Development as Devolution: Nam Chong-hyon and the 'Land of Excrement' Incident" (Journal of Korean Studies, 2005); "Producing Sovereign Spaces in the Emerging Cold War World Order: Immediate Postliberation 'North' and 'South' Korean Literature" (Han'guk Munhak Yon'gu, 2005); Panmunjom and Other Stories by Lee Ho-Chul (Norwalk: EastBridge, 2005).
 He is currently working on an interdisciplinary cultural history of the Korean War tentatively titled The Remembered War: Violence, Trauma, Division in Korea.
-Professor Hughes is the Director of Undergraduate Studies.
+Professor Hughes is Director of The Center for Korean Research and Director of Undergraduate Studies.

 Office: 407A Kent